-In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): "Restricted Cash".
+In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): "Restricted Cash."
 This ASU requires that the statement of cash flows explain the change during the period in the total of cash, cash equivalents, and restricted cash.
 The standard is effective for the Company's annual and interim periods beginning January 1, 2018 and requires retrospective adoption.
 The Company does not expect the adoption of this standard to have a material effect on its consolidated financial statements.

 In January 2017, the FASB issued ASU No. 2017-04, Intangibles - Goodwill and Other (Topic 350): "Simplifying the Accounting for Goodwill Impairment."
 Under the current guidance for assessing goodwill for impairment, an entity can first assess qualitative factors to determine whether a two-step goodwill impairment test is necessary (often referred to as "Step 0").
 When an entity bypasses or fails Step 0, the two-step goodwill impairment test is performed.
 Step 1 compares a reporting unit's fair value to its carrying amount to determine if there is a potential impairment.
 If the carrying amount exceeds fair value, Step 2 must be completed.
 Step 2 involves determining the implied fair value of goodwill and comparing it to the carrying amount of that goodwill to measure the impairment loss, if any.
 The revised guidance eliminates Step 2 of the current goodwill impairment test, which requires a hypothetical purchase price allocation to measure goodwill impairment.
 Under the new standard, a goodwill impairment loss will instead be measured at the amount by which a reporting unit's carrying amount exceeds its fair value, not to exceed the carrying amount of goodwill.
 The guidance requires prospective adoption and will be effective for annual or interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
 Early adoption of this guidance is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
-The Company will be adopting this guidance for the year ending December 31, 2017 and does not expect it to have a material effect on its consolidated financial statements.
+The Company adopted this guidance in connection with its annual impairment test as of August 31, 2017.
+The adoption did not impact the consolidated financial statements.

 In March 2017, the FASB issued ASU No. 2017-07, Compensation - Retirement Benefits (Topic 715): "Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost."
 The ASU will change how employers that sponsor defined benefit pension and/or other postretirement benefit plans present the cost of the benefits in the statements of operations.
 This cost, commonly referred to as the "net periodic benefit cost," is comprised of several components that reflect different aspects of the arrangement with the employee, including the effect of the related funding.
 Currently, the Company aggregates the various components of the net periodic benefit cost (including interest cost and the expected return on plan assets) for presentation purposes and includes these costs within operating income (loss) in the condensed consolidated statements of operations.
 Under the new guidance, these costs will be presented below operating income (loss).
 This ASU is effective for fiscal years beginning after December 15, 2017, including interim periods within that reporting period; however, early adoption is permitted.
 The Company will be adopting the standard for the year ending December 31, 2018.
 The adoption of the standard will have no impact on net income.
-In connection with the adoption of this new standard, prior periods will be approximately \$25 million of income.
+In connection with the adoption of this new standard, prior periods will be recast to reflect the new presentation.
+The amount of net periodic benefit cost that will be reclassified below operating income for fiscal year 2016 will be approximately \$25 million of income.